Retirement Planning Education

 Social Security in Retirement

-Security benefits are a major source of retirement income for most people.
+Security benefits are a significant source of retirement income for most people.

 Health Insurance Planning in Retirement

 At any age, health care is a priority.
-When you retire, however, you will probably focus more on health care than ever before.
+When you retire, however, you will probably focus more on health care than ever.

-Staying healthy is your goal, and this can mean more visits to the doctor for preventive tests and routine checkups.
+Staying healthy is your goal, which can mean more doctor visits for preventive tests and routine checkups.
 There's also a chance that your health will decline as you grow older, increasing your need for costly prescription drugs or medical treatments.
 That's why having health insurance is extremely important.

 Defined-Benefit Plans A Source of Retirement Income